 Definition: A static error is defined as the difference between the measured value and the true value of the quantity.
 The true value is the exact value of the measurement which is impossible to obtain.
 Hence the approximate true value of the measurement should be taken into consideration.

-The accuracy is the most important characteristic of an instrument and it is measured in terms of errors.
+The accuracy is the most important characteristic of an instrument, and it is measured regarding errors.
 The instrument is said to be accurate if their measured value is nearby its true value.

 Formula of Static Error

 The static error is represented by the formula shown below.